bet4a/d3wiki/Selections.md

 <a href="Selections#wiki-d3_selectAll">#</a> d3.<b>selectAll</b>(<i>nodes</i>)

 Selects the specified array of elements.
 This is useful if you already have a reference to nodes, such as `d3.select(this.childNodes)` within an event listener, or a global such as `document.links`.
-The *nodes* argument doesn't have to be an array exactly; any pseudo-array that can be coerced into an array will work, such as a `NodeList` or an `arguments`.
+The *nodes* argument doesn't have to be an array, exactly; any pseudo-array that can be coerced into an array (eg, a `NodeList` or an `arguments`) will work.

 ## Operating on Selections